cert-manager/website/content/en/docs/tutorials/backup.md

 ```

 If you are transferring data to a new cluster, you may also need to copy across
-additional Secret resources that are referenced by your configured Issuers, such
+additional `Secret` resources that are referenced by your configured Issuers, such
 as:

 #### CA Issuers

-- The root CA Secret referenced by `issuer.spec.ca.secretName`
+- The root CA `Secret` referenced by `issuer.spec.ca.secretName`

 #### Vault Issuers

-- The token authentication Secret referenced by
+- The token authentication `Secret` referenced by
   `issuer.spec.vault.auth.tokenSecretRef`
-- The AppRole configuration Secret referenced by
+- The AppRole configuration `Secret` referenced by
   `issuer.spec.vault.auth.appRole.secretRef`

 #### ACME Issuers

-- The ACME account private key Secret referenced by `issuer.acme.privateKeySecretRef`
+- The ACME account private key `Secret` referenced by `issuer.acme.privateKeySecretRef`
-- Any Secrets referenced by DNS providers configured under the
+- Any `Secret`s referenced by DNS providers configured under the
   `issuer.acme.dns01.providers` and `issuer.acme.solvers.dns01` fields.

 ### Restore